 Haflinger horses have long life spans.
 The average life expectancy is 25 to 30 years, which is impressive.
 Moreover, mares are able to produce foals in their twenties with no issues.
 And go on living into their thirties.

 The Haflinger is an affordable horse breed.
 You can buy a Haflinger horse for $5,000 to $10,000.
+Competitive show horses will cost you more – $20,000 and higher.
 The price range depends on an array of factors.
 These are age, gender, health condition, and more.

 The Haflinger Horse as the Best Companion